ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 Using unsigned is a natural choice when working with non-negative quantities such as indices and counts [(13)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1428r0.pdf), [25](https://graphitemaster.github.io/aau/).

+## The Type Used By Real Programmers

+Unsigned unsigned integers is absolutely safe if you know what you are doing and make no mistakes [(29)](https://stackoverflow.com/questions/30395205/why-are-unsigned-integers-error-prone).
+If you get burned by any of the pitfalls associated with using unsigned integers then you are a bad programmer [(29)](https://stackoverflow.com/questions/30395205/why-are-unsigned-integers-error-prone).
+Good tools create weak programmers, programming should be tough [(29)](https://stackoverflow.com/questions/30395205/why-are-unsigned-integers-error-prone).

 ## Makes Invalid Values Unrepresentable